omair-a-khan/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
 I am a biostatistician and R developer at Vanderbilt University Medical Center in the Department of Biostatistics in Nashville, TN.
 My primary collaboration is with the Vanderbilt Memory & Alzheimer’s Center, a talented team of clinicians and scientists committed to uncovering how cardiovascular health affects Alzheimer's disease pathology and cognitive decline in older adults.
 I use the R programming language to conduct statistical analyses that employ a modern approach--common methods include mixed-effects regression models, nonparametric bootstrap resampling, and mediation analysis.
-R is a great tool for me to use because I'm able to combine R code with Markdown, $\mathrm{\LaTeX}$, and JavaScript to create dynamic, reproducible reports; it has an active community of open-source developers that I participate in; it is a functional programming language; and because it is fun to use.
+R is a great tool for me to use because I'm able to combine R code with Markdown, $\mathrm{\LaTeX}$, and JavaScript to create dynamic, reproducible reports; it has an active community of open-source developers that I love participating in; it is a functional programming language; and because it is fun to use.

 In addition to conducting statistical analyses, I create software tools that help address unique challenges that arise in the collaboration between statisticians and other scientists.
-Examples of these tools include a research package that automates the highly complex process of generating a master dataset, a package that allows the user to create a codebook to accompany the sharing of a dataset, and a web app that allows users to perform basic exploratory data analysis without needing to write any code or submit a statistical request.
+Examples of these tools include a research package that automates the highly complex process of generating a master dataset, a package that allows the user to create a codebook to accompany the sharing of a dataset, and a web app that lets users perform basic exploratory data analysis without needing to write any code or submit a statistical request.

 Outside of my work, I like to study foreign languages, cook food, and play video games.
 Please feel free to shoot me an email if you would like to chat!